Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 :kword:`SSCR`
   Follows the title for the calculation in a single line

+  .. xmldoc:: <GROUP MODULE="RASSCF" NAME="Spin-Spin-Correlation" KIND="BOX">
   .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="SSCR" KIND="STRING" LEVEL="BASIC">
-              %%Keyword: TITLe <basic>
+              %%Keyword: SSCR <basic>
               <HELP>
               Calculate the pairwise orbital resolved spin-spin correlation function between two sites for each RASSCF root following 10.1021/acs.jctc.1c00589 eqns.
 (49/50).
 It is very important that the orbitals used have been localised before (e.g. Pipek-Mezey) and sorted by atomic sites.
-The latter step requires manual reordering and is not performed by &Localisation.
+The latter step requires manual reordering and is not performed by the Localisation module.
 This keyword takes two mandatory arguments seperated by a space and two optional lines specifying a custom range:

                 norbs iall
                 [range 1]